Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Dark Mode

 Tailwind makes it easy to implement dark mode in your project.
-You just need to configure DarkMode
+You just need to configure darkMode in your configuration file:

-And then use the classes dark: for dark mode styles:
+And then use the dark: classes for dark mode styles:

 Animations